rnmKeshav/mock-api/README.md

 ### Forward object details
 An object which help build request object to send to different service.
+This is **forward all** object.
+All the route coming to `mock-api` server will be getting forwarded according to this object rule.
  > In this document this object is also referred as `config.forward` object

 Property | Type | Details | Default